 Diabetes Team optimises patient experience

-With the motto ‘Together, we are stronger than diabetes', the Diabetes Team at Maria Middelares General Hospital strives to maximise the quality of life of diabetes patients through the very latest techniques and treatment methods.
+With the motto ‘Together, we are stronger than diabetes', the Diabetes Team at Maria Middelares General Hospital strives to maximise diabetes patients’ quality of life through the very latest techniques and treatment methods.

 Led by a committed team of physician endocrinologists, our Diabetes Team is starting to use the new Mini-Med 780 G system.
 This system consists of an insulin pump and a glucose sensor.
 The glucose sensor automatically measures the diabetes patient's glucose values.
 The sensor sends a signal to the insulin pump, which automatically administers the insulin based on an algorithm.
 The insulin pump automatically adjusts the insulin dose according to the patient's needs every five minutes, and corrects both high and low values.
 However, for the system to work optimally,